Gary Cherone: SlipKid

 Cherone has toured with SlipKid, a tribute to The Who.
 Cherone's former Extreme bandmate, Paul Mangone, is the bassist, and his brother, Markus Cherone, is the guitarist.

 Hurtsmile

 Cherone has formed a new band with his brother Markus on guitar, Joe Pessia on bass/mandolin and Dana Spellman on drums.
 They have released a self-titled debut album in early 2011 and have toured to promote it.

 Their follow-up album, "Retro Grenade", was released in 2014.

+The Joe Perry Project

+In 2022, Cherone was enlisted by Aerosmith guitarist Joe Perry to sing in The Joe Perry Project, which led to shows performed that year and in 2023.
+Thus far, Cherone has not recorded with the band.

+Personal life

+Cherone is very private about his personal life.

+Cherone is pro-life and openly Christian.
+Cherone was raised Catholic.
+He covered the Kanye West song "God Is" for Easter Sunday in 2020.
+On March 5, 2014, he tweeted "Atheism would seem a more plausible faith if it wasn't for its first of many miraculous claims: something from nothing #Faitheism".
+In June 1999 and again in January 2001, Cherone famously wrote a pair of open letters to Eddie Vedder in response to the latter's support for the pro-choice movement.
+Cherone discussed his June 1999 letter on The O'Reilly Factor.